Forrest Park in downtown St. Louis, Missouri August 1999

 Thoughts About Rumination:

 Various formats of “talk therapy” can help in making memories more manageable.
-Then medicinal regiments and “EMDR” treatment can bring relief to others.
+Then medicinal regiments and “EMDR” treatment, can bring relief to others.
 All of these approaches require making an individual choice . . . and not just adopting a solution from someone else.
 You live with you, not with what someone else thinks.
 Then after a choice is made comes the requirement for commitment and follow thru.

 So much is lost in the aftermath of a suicide.
 We lose the individual and all the joys that made Home Sweet Home a real place.
-Then consider their contributions we miss out on.
+Then consider their ongoing contributions we miss out on.